 - Compound nevi—A nevus in which a portion of nevus cells have migrated into the dermis (Figure 162-3).

-- Dermal nevi—Composed of nevus cells located within ...
+- Dermal nevi—Composed of nevus cells located within the dermis (usually found ...